juanelenter/SeqPriorizationCATLAS/README.md

 Basically this splits the peak in overlapping subsequences of length w, computes the L2 distance between each pair of subsequences, and takes the max of those distances.

-*Why this distance function?* We want to check if there exists a subsequence which differs significantly.
-Thus, global similarity measures may not always suitable.
+*Why this distance function?* We want to check if, in a given peak (>200 basepairs) there exists a subsequence (~10 basepairs) which differs significantly.
+Thus, global similarity measures are not suitable.
 The main drawback of this distance is that the parameter w needs to be tuned.
 If w is too small, spurious motifs may be captured, and if w is too large, most short motifs are missed.

 The values chosen for were 8, 13 and 20.